paldhous/ucsc/2020/multimedia-journalism/md/interactive-charts-r.md

 When writing a custom tooltip, we also need to include `group = 1` in the `aes` mapping.

 The code in the final `layout` function styles the tooltip, using a white background and changing the font family to be consistent with the rest of the chart.
-See [here](https://plot.ly/r/#layout-options) for more Plotly chart layout options.

 We can now save the chart as a standalone web page by selecting `Export>Save as Web Page...` from the `Viewer` tab menu.